msgtobala/My-Books/Flutter/Flutter.md

 **Lifecycles in Flutter**

-##### Stateful widgets
+##### Stateless widgets

 * constructor
-* initState
 * build

-##### Statless widgets
+##### Stateful widgets

 * constructor
-* initState - runs once not on every rebuilt - used to make http request - no setState in initState
+* initState - runs once not on every build - used to make http request - no setState in initState(super.initState first and logic follows next)
 * build - essential method
-* didUpdateWidget - called after setState is called / when the widget is updated - used to make http calls
+* didUpdateWidget - called after setState is called / when the widget is updated - used to make http calls(used for comparing widgets)
-* dispose - called when the widget unmount
+* dispose - called when the widget unmounts- used to clear listeners and cleaning the memory

 ###### App Lifecycle

-* inactive
+* inactive - no user input(switching will go to inactive first)
-* paused
+* paused - minimised
-* resumed
+* resumed - when the app is visible again
-* suspending - about to be closed
+* suspending - the app is about to be closed

 #### Implementation

+* Need to add mixin with the class  `with WidgetsBindingObserver`
+* Need to add `didChangeAppLifecyleState(AppLifecyleState)`
+* Need to register observer for listening the App cycle changes in initState
+* Need to remove obsever in dispose() to clean

 ```dart
 class _NewTransactionState extends State<NewTransaction>